AlreadyBored/basic-js/README.md

 ### **Count cats!**

 Your task is to count the cats hidden in the backyard (which is presented by two-dimensional Array).
 Cats hide well, but their ears ("^^") give them away .
-Your task is to implement the `countCats(backyard)` function, which will count cats.
+Your task is to implement the `countCats(backyard)` function that will count cats.
 Good luck!

 Number of cats found should be `number`.
 If no cats found, function should return `0`;